ANNUAL NOTICE OF VACANCIES

 Role of Commissions, Committees, and Boards

 The strength and success of Pacific Grove City Government is, to a large degree, reflective of the quality of service performed by volunteers.
-While the nature of decision-making has required the separation of tasks to various commissions, it is viewed that all of the City volunteers serve to a common end and are not restricted by departmentalism in the advice to the Council.
+While the nature of decision-making has required the separation of tasks to various commissions, it is viewed that all of the City volunteers serve to a common end.
 Actions taken by committees may be appealed to the City Council.

 Commissions, committees, and boards use common rules, although each has a different role within the City organization.
 Term lengths and limits vary with different commissions.
 These positions are voluntary and non-paid.